 Introduction

-The last decade has seen a surge in generative modeling research, including Generative Adversarial Networks (GANs), normalizing flows, and diffusion models.
-Despite the advancements, Variational Autoencoders (VAEs) remain a cornerstone in this field.
-A comprehensive understanding of VAEs is essential for anyone delving into generative AI, serving as a foundation for more complex models.
+The last decade has seen explosive growth in generative modeling research, including Generative Adversarial Networks (GANs), normalizing flows, and diffusion models.
+Despite these advances, Variational Autoencoders (VAEs) remain foundational to generative AI, serving as the stepping stone for understanding more complex models.

 We’ll cover: